0xJasonMurray/jasonmurray.org/content/now.md

 # Work

-- In Feburary of 2022, I took over as the Assistant Director and Architect of Digital Forensics and Incident Response at [Washington University in St. Louis](https://wustl.edu/).
-I now lead a team of talented Security Analysts to defend the university from cyber security villains!
+I am the Assistant Director and Architect of Digital Forensics and Incident Response at [Washington University in St. Louis](https://wustl.edu/).
+I lead a team of talented Security Analysts to defend the university from cyber security villains!

 # Family

 - Raising 2 teenage kids:
-  - Wrapping up the final details before my daughter ships off to college in August of 2022.
+  - Supporting my daughter as she works her way through freshman year at university.
   - Helping my youngest succeed as a junior in high school.
-- Supporting my wife (and family) as she battles stage 4 breast cancer:
+- Supporting my wife and family as she lives through breast cancer.
-  - Weekly chemo therapy is managing the cancer.
-Scans confirm it is neither going away or growing.
-# Hobbies
+- # Hobbies

 - Run, walk, or strength train everyday other day.
 - Reading or listening to books: